Conquering 50km Mountain Marathons: Structured Training Plans & How a Smart Pacing App Can Supercharge Your Prep

 - Warm‑up – 15 min easy (Zone 1) on flat ground.

-- Main set – 3 × 12 min at your personalised Zone 4 pace, 3 min easy jog between intervals (maintain heart‑rate in Zone 4).
+- Main set – 3 × 12 min at your personalised Zone 4 pace, 3 min easy jog between intervals (keep heart‑rate in Zone 4).

-- Cool‑down – 10 min easy, finish with 5 min of gentle strides (20 seconds each) to sharpen your cadence.
+- Cool‑down – 10 min easy, then 5 min of relaxed strides (20 seconds each) to sharpen your rhythm.

-- Strength – 20 min of stability work (single‑leg balance, hip bridges) – the first phase of the progressive strength plan.
+- Strength – 20 min of stability work (single‑leg balance, hip bridges) – the foundation of your progressive strength plan.

-Run it, watch the zones, feel the feedback, and share your experience with the community.
-Happy running, and may your next 50 km be a story you love to tell.
+Run it, watch the zones, pay attention to the signals, and tell the community what happened.
+Good running, and may your next 50 km be a story worth repeating.

 References